aswin1447/RadioTelescope/README.md

 # radio telescope
 Welcome!
-This drive contains
-stuffs related to the Radio-
+This repository contains stuffs related to the Radio-
 Telescope Project.

-For convenience, it's organized into subfolders viz,literature and code.'Literature' contains info pertaining antenna,RTL-SDR and electronics.
+For convenience, it's organized into subfolders viz,Literature and Code.'Literature' contains info pertaining antenna,RTL-SDR and electronics.